destroyedlolo/ArchInstall/ReadMe.md

 # Step 3 : Smart home tools

 This step installs all tools needed for Automation and/or Smart Homing.

+> [!NOTE]
+> As long as you're having a fully working system, this playbook doesn't rely on previous steps

 > [!WARNING]
 > Tools are only installed but not full configured.
 > - First, because each installation has its own needs / processes / automatition